mParticle/docs/src/pages/integrations/snapchat-conversions/event/index.md

 ##### Deduplication

 The Snapchat Conversions API includes [Deduplication Support](https://marketingapi.snapchat.com/docs/conversion.html#deduplication) through the `client_dedup_id` field, based on a 48 hour window as per Snapchat.
+This field can be used to account for both single source and multisource redundancy.

+###### Multichannel Deduplication

+As per their docs, Snapchat recommends that customers send in redundant event data from multiple locations or integrations (e.g. mParticle and another means of uploading to Snapchat Conversions).
+This introduces the problem of multichannel redundancy, where you don't want duplicate events sent from different integrations to be counted as distinct events.

+To accommodate that, Snapchat supports multichannel deduplication.
+If two events, regardless of where they were uploaded from, have the same `client_dedup_id`, Snapchat will know to only count one of them.

+To that end, mParticle allows customers to specify this value on incoming events which we'll then forward along to Snapchat.
+To do so, the field can be specified like so:
+- For all supported event types _except_ `CommerceEvents`, an optional [Custom Flag](/developers/server/json-reference/#custom_flags) can be specified: `SnapchatConversions.ClientDedupId`.
+- For `CommerceEvents`, each constituent `product` is forwarded as a distinct event to Snapchat.
+As such, any value for `SnapchatConversions.ClientDedupId` needs to be specified at the product-level as a [product attribute](/server/json-reference/#product).

+###### Single Channel Deduplication

+If the `client_dedup_id` isn't specified by the customer for multichannel redundancy, mParticle will set the field on outgoing events to facilitate single-channel deduplication.
-While this field can be used to account for both single and multi source redundancy, mParticle only supports single source redundancy.
-To facilitate this, this field is set according to the given event's unique ID field.
+If so, the `client_dedup_id` field is set according to the given event's unique ID field.
+- NOTE: For `CommerceEvents` that include multiple products, a unique index is appended onto the event's ID such that each outgoing product event includes a unique, deterministic value for `client_dedup_id`.

 ##### Historical Events